 Mobile commerce statistics say that in 2021, 72.9% of all online sales came through the mobile channel, increasing from 70.4% in 2020.
 This is a fascinating percentage to think about because it means mobile makes nearly three-quarters of all online sales.
 Is commerce really moving to our phones?
 The numbers are saying yes.

 5. Why is mobile commerce on the rise?

-The percentage of people shopping on mobile is reaching close to three-quarters of all online sales.
-In 2017, this percentage was at 58.9%.
+The percentage of people shopping on mobile has reached 60.1% of internet users.
 Mcommerce exploded due to improvements in financial technology, the rising number of smartphone owners, and improved mobile shopping experiences as retailers got the hang of mobile commerce websites.

 6. What are the advantages and disadvantages of Mcommerce?